Aayudesh-k/Greenwash/frontend/README.md

-  # Greenwash Score UI (Copy)
+# Green Watch Score UI

-  This is a code bundle for Greenwash Score UI (Copy).
+This is a code bundle for Green Watch Score UI.
 The original project is available at https://www.figma.com/design/cfvUvWGaEf5siLNcIbfdAt/Greenwash-Score-UI--Copy-.

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.